really just vodka?

-Wow, this one is from more than a year ago, back from when I was in Taiwan for a book tour in November 2017.
-I bought it, drank it, jotted down some notes, took it home, snapped a picture, drank a bit more, jotted down some more notes, and then I found myself without much time to update this site.
+This one is from more than a year ago, back when I was in Taiwan for a book tour.
+I bought it, drank some of it it, jotted down some notes, took the rest home, snapped a picture, drank a bit more, and jotted down some more notes.

 So here it is, finally – Spring Vodka from Taiwan!